Utilita Energy: Sponsorships

-Utilita was announced as the main shirt sponsor for Eastleigh F.C. from the 2016–17 season, the biggest in the club's history.
-The sponsorship has continued for a further four seasons.
+Utilita is a longstanding sponsor of football clubs.
+The company was announced as the main shirt sponsor for Eastleigh F.C. (near Southampton) from the 2016–17 season, the biggest in the club's history.
+The sponsorship continued for a further four seasons.

-In March 2018, Dundee United confirmed that Utilita would be the new shirt sponsor in a two-year deal from the 2018–19 season.
+In March 2018, Dundee United confirmed that Utilita would be their new shirt sponsor in a two-year deal from the 2018–19 season.
 A one-year extension was signed for the 2020–21 season.
-The deal ended after that season but the company became the official sleeve sponsor for the club for the 2021–22 season.
+The deal ended after that season but the company became the sleeve sponsor for the club for the 2021–22 season.

-In 2019 Utilita was announced to be the shirt sponsor for Bristol Rovers on a one-year deal, which was extended for the 2020–21 season.
+In 2019, Utilita was announced as the shirt sponsor for Bristol Rovers on a one-year deal, which was extended for the 2020–21 season.

 In July 2019, Utilita signed a deal with Scunthorpe United to become the shirt sponsor for the club for two seasons.

 In August 2020, Brentford announced that Utilita would be the shirt sponsor for the 2020–21 season.

-In March 2021, it was announced that Utilita would be the shirt sponsor for Huddersfield Town in a three-year deal starting from the 2021–22 season.
+In March 2021, it was announced that Utilita would be the shirt sponsor for Huddersfield Town in a three-year deal starting with the 2021–22 season.
 In June 2021, Hibernian announced a two–year shirt sponsorship from the 2021–22 season.